philippeback/amber-kickstart/README.md

 6. Point your browser to:

          http://localhost:4000
-   The IDE will show.
+   The Helios IDE will show.
 If it doesn't, make sure your browser isn't blocking popup windows.
+   For some reason the old IDE does not work and thus the command to open it has been commented out in *index.html*.
 7. In the Smalltalk browser go to the SamplePackage at the bottom.
 Add your own code.
 8. To commit code, Ctrl-space and then 'k' when on a given package.
 The code is saved in the *st* subdirectory.